SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Headpose_Detection.md

 ```

 ### Calculate attentivityindex
-Here attentivityindex will be calculated on the basis of Yaw angle.
+Now, the attentivityindex will be calculated using Yaw angle available from head pose inference result.
 - Replace #TODO: HeadPose Detection 4
 - Paste the following lines